rejsafranko/Fish-Cultivation-Classifier/README.md

 ## Project Structure

-Explore the Jupyter notebooks or Python scripts to understand the implementation details and experiment with the models.
+Explore the Jupyter notebooks or Python scripts to understand the implementation details and model experiments.

 src/notebooks: contains Jupyter notebooks meant for running the experiments on Google Colaboratory